Greatest Literature banner

 There is much to admire in this adaptation.
 Like the 1946 film, it adheres quite closely to the Cain novel.
 Closer in some ways.
 For one thing, Nick Papadakis—not "Smith"—is Greek.
 He is even more openly ethnic than in the novel, a leading figure in the local Greek immigrant community.

 Wife Cora Papadakis—not Smith—is still not dark as in the novel but nor is she the glamorous platinum blond of the 1946 film.
-Jessica Lange is naturally a gorgeous woman but she convincingly portrays Cora as a sexy but somewhat frowsy lower-class gal.
+Jessica Lange is naturally gorgeous but she convincingly portrays Cora as a sexy but somewhat frowsy lower-class gal.
 She seems just the kind of woman who would attract just the kind of man that Jack Nicholson's Frank Chambers is.

 What kind of man is that?
 Well, definitely not likable.
 It's difficult to see what Nick sees in him, why he'd want to hire him.
 He's obviously some kind of hustler and Nicholson lacks the kind of vulnerability that Garfield brought to the role in 1946.
 In this role, his trademark leer and devilish grins actually turn off audience sympathy.